 Gong (2024) shows that non-security barriers to long-term land rental contracts, such as legal caps on contract durations and landlords' preference for flexible short-term contracts, will induce the investment effect attenuating the concurrent rental-supply effect of securing land ownership.
 In this paper, I provide numerical evidence on the welfare implications of this countervailing interaction for rural economies endowed with unequal land ownership distributions.
 Importantly, I show that this countervailing interaction can significantly downsize the welfare gain for the poor but not necessarily the aggregate welfare gain.
-Eliminating non-security barriers to long-term land rental contracts will deliver a more equitable distribution of the welfare gain.21
+Eliminating non-security barriers to long-term land rental contracts will deliver a more equitable distribution of the welfare gain.

 The model used in this paper, however, does not incorporate sectoral labor allocation, through which securing land ownership may notably affect agricultural output and labor incomes in a rural economy or the agriculture sector (e.g., de Janvry et al., 2015; Chen, 2017; Gottlieb and Grobovšek, 2019).
-How it will interact with land and capital allocations within and beyond the agriculture sector remains unclear.22 I leave this question for future research.
+How it will interact with land and capital allocations within and beyond the agriculture sector remains unclear.
+I leave this question to be addressed in future research.

-$^{^{21}}$ Moreover, it will also sizably increase both agricultural output and the wage rate of farm labor due to elevated land-attached capital investments.
+&lt;sup>21Moreover, it will also sizably increase both agricultural output and the wage rate of farm labor due to elevated land-attached capital investments.

-22The existing literature mostly focuses on the interaction of land and labor allocations and its effect on the output and income gains generated from an improvement in land tenure security.
-See a comprehensive review conducted by
+&lt;sup>22The existing literature mostly focuses on the interaction of land and labor allocations and its effect on the output